-- Successful completion of at least 124 credit hours - Successful completion of the specified BBA core program and all other courses taken through SPGS - A cumulative G.P.A. of 2.50 or higher - A BBA core G.P.A. of 2.50 or higher - Satisfaction of the 30 credit hours of general education requirements in arts and humanities, social science, and science.
-Typically, an earned Associate of Arts or Associate of Science degree from a regionally accredited institution will satisfy the requirement - Satisfaction of the 9 credit hour general education requirement in math, upper-college written English, and computer science.
+- Successful completion of at least 124 credit hours - Successful completion of the specified BBA core program and all other courses taken through - SPGS - A cumulative GPA of 2.50 or higher - A BBA core GPA of 2.50 or higher - Satisfaction of the 30 credit hours of general education requirements in arts and humanities, social science, and science.
+Typically, an earned Associate of Arts or Associate of Science degree from a regionally accredited institution will satisfy the requirement. - Satisfaction of the nine-credit-hour general education requirement in math, upper-college written English, and computer science.
 Depending on the program, this requirement may be partially or fully met by courses which overlap core/major residency requirements.
 Overlapping core/major courses cannot be counted toward total hours more than once, substituted, waived, or transferred to Baker.
-An overlapping core/major course does not decrease the total number of hours required for the degree (124 credit hours); rather, it allows students to complete additional elective coursework - Payment of all tuition and fees - Approval by the faculty and Board of Trustees
+An overlapping core/major course does not decrease the total number of hours required for the degree (124 credit hours); rather, it allows students to complete additional elective coursework. - Filing an Intent to Graduate with the Office of the Registrar: www.bakeru.edu/commencement/intent-to-graduate.
+(See the Candidacy for Graduation section on p.
+42.) - Payment of all tuition and fees - Approval by the faculty and Board of Trustees

-The Bachelor of Business Administration degree requires 124 semester hours:
+The Bachelor of Business Administration degree requires 124 credit hours:

-- 18 hours of arts and humanities (no more than 6 credit hours from any one discipline) - 6 hours of social science (in addition to economics) - 6 hours of science - \3 hours of math - \3 hours of written English (upper-college) - \3 hours of computer science - 42 hours of BBA core/major (includes 9 credit hours of general education) - 52 hours of electives
+- 18 credit hours of arts and humanities (no more than 6 credit hours from any one discipline) - 6 credit hours of social science (in addition to the core/major economics course) - 6 credit hours of science - 3 credit hours of math - 3 credit hours of written English (upper-college) - 3 credit hours of computer science - 42 credit hours of BBA core/major (includes 9 credit hours of overlapping courses) - 52 credit hours of electives